-Ted Murphy, our interim Director of Operations, was formerly a Finance Director at Eli Lilly and Company, responsible for special projects.
+Ted Murphy, our Head of Finance and Operations, was formerly a Finance Director at Eli Lilly and Company, responsible for special projects.

 Over a nearly 10-year career, Ted has worked in a variety of different roles across finance, operations, and entrepreneurship.
 His career at Lilly began in the finance function with roles of increasing responsibility across Manufacturing, R&D, and Treasury.
 Most recently, he transitioned into the operations group supporting the Immunology portfolio.
 He was the co-founder of Theia Medical, a medical device startup and served as an advisor to numerous early stage companies across the US and in Europe.